savannahestridge/unaccompanied_tableau_analysis/README.md

 - **Relationship to the sponsor**
 - **ZIP code** of the child’s release destination

 The second data set was mad available through Office of Refugee Resettlement (ORR)[^2], an agency within the Department of Health and Human Services.
-HHS regularly publishes immigration data pertaining to unaccompanied minors[^2], providing data on unaccompanied minors arrivals, custody durations, and sponsor releases.
+HHS regularly publishes immigration data pertaining to unaccompanied minors[^2], providing data on unaccompanied minors arrivals, custody durations, and sponsor releases between FY2012 and FY2024.
 This dataset includes (but is not limited to) the following variables:

 - **Child's age**
 - **Country of origin**